 The K1 knob will cycle through possible options.
 The K2 knob is used to change option value.
-Select is used to confirm change to option.
+Changes to any options will take effect when pressing Exit.
+After pressing Exit, a prompt to save changes will appear.
+Pressing Select will save changes and leave the menu.
+Pressing Exit will leave the menu without saving.
 When pressing Select button, entire display will briefly flash on and off to verify change has been accepted.
 Change is immediate when Select is pressed.
 Global offset does not change element lengths until Select is pressed.